Doomsday (DC Comics): Doomslayer

-During the "Reign of Doomsday" storyline, Lex Luthor used the DNA sample of Doomsday to create a clone called Doomslayer in a plot to dispose of Doomsday.
+During the "Reign of Doomsday" storyline, Lex Luthor uses a DNA sample of Doomsday to create a clone called Doomslayer in a plot to dispose of Doomsday.

 Other versions

 All-Star Superman

-An alternate universe variant of Doomsday appears in All-Star Superman.
+An alternate universe version of Doomsday appears in All-Star Superman.
 This version is Jimmy Olsen, who temporarily transformed himself using a formula created by Leo Quintum.

 Bizarro Doomsday

-A Bizarro variant of Doomsday appears in Action Comics #856.
+A Bizarro version of Doomsday appears in Action Comics #856.

 DC Comics Bombshells

-An alternate universe variant of Doomsday appears in DC Comics Bombshells.
+An alternate universe version of Doomsday appears in DC Comics Bombshells.
 This version is Faora, who transformed after injecting herself with Raven's blood.

 Flashpoint

-An alternate universe variant of Doomsday appears in Flashpoint.
+An alternate universe version of Doomsday appears in Flashpoint.
 This version was created by Sam Lane and the military as part of Project Six, using a helmet to control Doomsday by remote.
 Booster Gold accidentally damaged the control device and provoked a rampage before he was able to repair the equipment, and Doomsday was subsequently killed by the metahuman Alexandra Gianopoulos, who used the control device to force Doomsday to tear itself apart.

 Hypertension

-An alternate universe variant of Doomsday appears in the Superboy story arc "Hypertension".
+An alternate universe version of Doomsday appears in the Superboy story arc "Hypertension".

-JLA/Avengers

-Doomsday appears in JLA/Avengers #4 as a brainwashed minion of Krona.

 Mash-Up

-Doomstroke, a fusion of Doomsday and Deathstroke, appears in Superman/Batman #60.
+Doomstroke, a composite character based on Doomsday and Deathstroke, appears in Superman/Batman #60.